What the timeline shows

 ~5 years

-Following Ferguson and increased police accountability movements, early adopters began implementing encryption.
-LAPD's 2019 decision marked a watershed moment for major urban departments.
+Following Ferguson and the broader police accountability movements, early adopters began implementing encryption.
+LAPD's 2019 decision set the pattern for major urban departments that followed.

 • Ferguson protests increase scanner monitoring